 A step-by-step guide to how to pasteurize eggs sous vide at home.
 It’s safe and way easier than you think.

 Some of the most delectable recipes on the planet use an ingredient that can lead to your worst health nightmare: raw egg.
+In this article, we’ll explore the safe and cost-effective way to incorporate raw eggs into your cooking.

 Raw egg yolk or raw egg whites are vital for creating the texture and richness of some dishes that are cooked only lightly or not cooked at all.
-Raw egg forms the velvety texture of tiramisu, meringue, and buttercream icing, the creamy richness of aioli, and Caesar salad dressing, homemade mayonnaise, and hollandaise sauce.
+Raw egg forms the velvety texture of tiramisu, meringue, and buttercream icing, the creamy richness of aioli, Caesar salad dressing, homemade mayonnaise, and hollandaise sauce.
 It also creates award-winning froth on cocktails.

 However, raw egg yolks are also a hotspot for harmful pathogens to grow—such as Listeria or Salmonella bacteria.
-Ingesting raw egg can send you packing to the hospital with terrible food poisoning.
+Ingesting raw eggs can send you to the hospital with terrible food poisoning.
 It’s why your mom pleaded with you not to sneak raw cookie dough as a kid, and why I worry about my toddler (who’s going through a fridge exploration phase) getting near an uncooked egg.

 raw eggs with one cracked open